 Urdhva Dhanurasana, otherwise known as upward facing bow or wheel pose (Chakrasana), is an intermediate/advanced backbend that offers many benefits to the body, mind, and spirit.
 Here are seven reasons to incorporate wheel pose into your yoga practice.

 - Wheel pose strengthens and lengthens the vertebrae, which increases elasticity and flexibility of the spine.
 As we age, our spines compress (hence the reason why grandmom lost a few inches later in life).
 However, many yoga poses, particularly wheel, create the necessary space in the spine to keep young and healthy, and standing tall.

 - Wheel pose strengthens your arms, wrists, abdomen, legs, shoulders and chest, so expect smooth, toned muscles.

-3. This pose opens up the chest and strengthens the lungs.
-Wheel is also instrumental in allowing increased amounts of oxygen into the rib cage.
-Respiration will undoubtedly improve.
+- This pose opens up the chest and allows increased amounts of oxygen into the rib cage, which can help with respiration.
 Studies have shown that wheel induces therapeutic effects in practitioners with asthma.
 Remember to breathe deeply while holding the posture.

 It is recommended to hold wheel pose for one to three minutes, gradually increasing the time with practice.
 Don’t fret if you have not incorporated wheel pose into your practice yet, as bridge pose is an earlier stage of the asana that may feel more accessible.
 Yoga poses, particularly advanced poses, have extreme health benefits but also contraindications.
 You should perform this pose with extreme caution if you have suffered a back injury, have carpal tunnel syndrome, heart irregularities, headaches, diarrhea or high or low blood pressure.